 The cognitive process perspective on opportunity recognition

-The cognitive process perspective on opportunity recognition views opportunity recognition as a process that consists of both subjective and objective dimensions at each stage (Grégoire et al., 2010; McMullen and Shepherd, 2006; Wood et al., 2012) and highlights that in certain cases (e.g. repeat or serial entrepreneurs) this process maintains similar elements over time (Westhead et al., 2005).
+The cognitive process perspective on opportunity recognition views opportunity recognition as a sequence comprised of both subjective and objective dimensions at each stage (Grégoire et al., 2010; McMullen and Shepherd, 2006; Wood et al., 2012).
+In certain cases (e.g. repeat or serial entrepreneurs) this process maintains similar elements over time (Westhead et al., 2005).
 The objective dimension reflects the context in which individuals operate, whereas the subjective dimension reflects the interpretations that individuals make of that context.

 At the identification stage individuals interpret changes or information signals generated through either internal development of new knowledge or changes in the behavior of relevant actors in the firm’s task and general environments.
 Attention allocation and interpretation processes have a heightened importance at this stage.
 Shane and Venkataraman (2000) suggest that individuals possess different stocks of information (i.e., mental schemas) that influence their ability to recognize new information and therefore to recognize an opportunity.
 However, it is unclear, what aspects related to mental schemas influence initial opportunity identification processes, particularly those that do not involve systematic search.

-Work on managerial cognition suggests that structural differences in individuals’ existing mental models (i.e., how information is organized in schemas), particularly in their causal logic is useful to consider here.
+Work on managerial cognition suggests that structural differences in individuals’ existing mental models (i.e., how information is organized in schemas), particularly in their causal logic, contribute to opportunity recognition.
 Causal logic refers to how managers view the relationship between their firm and its environment (Fahey and Narayanan, 1989).
-A deterministic causal logic assumes that managers (founders) are more likely to focus their attention on signals received from the firm’s external environment, which they view as the main driver of their actions) while a proactive causal logic assumes that managers (founders) rely more on internally developed knowledge and view their actions as influencing the environment (Fahey and Narayanan, 1989; Nadkarni and Barr, 2008).
+A deterministic causal logic assumes that managers (entrepreneurs) are more likely to focus their attention on signals received from the firm’s external environment, which they view as the main driver of their actions) while a proactive causal logic assumes that managers (entrepreneurs) rely more on internally developed knowledge and view their actions as influencing the environment (Fahey and Narayanan, 1989; Nadkarni and Barr, 2008).

 As individuals move toward evaluating and forming decisions about exploiting opportunities, different cognitive processes may become relevant, such as rule-based processing (e.g., rules about market demand, resources and capabilities, the wealth-generating potential of opportunities) and perceptions of feasibility or desirability (e.g., Ardichivili, Cardozo, & Ray, 2003; Choi & Shepherd, 2004; Sarasvathy, 2001, 2014; Shane & Venkataraman, 2000).
 Some authors suggest that decision processes at the evaluation and exploitation stages tend to be highly systematic and organized, with individuals drawing clear causal links between the opportunity identified, its expected value, and courses of action needed to exploit it profitably (e.g., Kirzner, 1997) thus implying a logic of causation (Sarasvathy, 2001; 2014).
 A logic of causation takes a particular end goal (e.g., internationalization) as a given and focuses on choosing among means to achieve that particular goal (Sarasvathy, 2001).